Views:

 • Report the leak to the relevant authorities, such as your phone service provider.

-• Use a call and SMS blocking app like Trend Micro Check to avoid unwanted phone calls and texts messages.
+• Use a call and SMS blocking app like Trend Micro Check to avoid unwanted phone calls and texts messages, and look up scammer phone numbers and scammer websites.

 • Notify your friends, family, and coworkers about the incident so they won’t fall for any scam attempts.